 We help you decide on accommodation, too!
 Please decide on a course before accommodation, since it changes depending on the location.

 (Get better rates if you stay more than 3

 It is simple; just don't get overwhelmed and take it one step at a time.

-1) Apply through our website once you choose a course that you like.
+1) Apply through our website once you find a course that you like.
 Enquire and we can advise on the right one.

 3) The rest depends on the type of course and whether you will need a visa or not.
 Please choose a course and we will assist you from there.

 If a student visa is required, please note that 6 months before your desired course start date is usually required, so please start applying as soon as possible.